[ Use case ]

 Every agency has the same unspoken problem: the work is invisible until something breaks.

 Your team ships 4 releases, resolves 3 form issues, processes 200 WooCommerce orders, and maintains 99.97% uptime for Client X this month.
 But none of that shows up anywhere the account manager — or the client — can see it.
-It’s scattered across GitHub commit logs, WordPress admin screens, Shopify dashboards, and monitoring tools.
+It’s scattered across GitHub commit logs, WordPress admin screens, WooCommerce order screens, and monitoring tools.

 The client asks “what have you been doing?”
 Not because you haven’t been working.
 Because the evidence of work lives in a dozen disconnected systems.